INTERESTING FACTS ABOUT THE ASTEROID BELT !!!

 One large asteroid, named Ida, has its own moon called, Dactyl.
 It was discovered in 1993, in images taken by the Galileo spacecraft during a flyby.

-Some asteroids move around on their own away from the Belt.
+Some asteroids move around on their own, away from the Asteroid Belt.
 These can get pulled towards other moons and planets by their stronger gravity.

-The smaller pieces of rock and dust that break off the asteroids are called meteoroids.
+The smaller pieces of rock and dust that break off the asteroids are called meteoroids or meteors.

 Most meteoroids usually burn up into nothing when they get into the Earth’s atmosphere, but some large rocks manage to hit the Earth’s surface from time to time.
 These are called meteorites.

 Around once every 1,200 years, an asteroid on its journey through the Solar System could crash into our planet.
-It nearly happened in 2013, when a asteroid measuring 45 metres wide, narrowly missed Earth.
-If it had of hit, it would have exploded with the force of hundreds of atomic bombs.
+It nearly happened in 2013, when a asteroid measuring 45 meters wide, narrowly missed Earth.
+If it hit, it would have exploded with the force of hundreds of atomic bombs.

 Many astronomers believe that the death of the dinosaurs was caused by a enormous asteroid that crashed into Central America 65 million years ago.